airqnetworks/snet-arduino/README.md

 sNET library was designed to minimize usage of both Arduino SRAM and flash memory.
 This means that:

 + *There is no queuing mechanism of received messages in sNET*.
 Only the last received message is available for a given device.
-+ Programmes have to specify the number of remote devices on the same sensor networks that will interact with the shield (and so with the library).
++ Programmers have to specify the number of remote devices on the same sensor networks that will interact with the shield (and so with the library).

 The <code>sNET</code> class does the dirty job.
 Instances of this class are responsible to: